alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ```

-### Run the corresponding in-house R script to merge all these data and output annotations files
+### Run the corresponding in-house R script to merge all the data and output annotations files
 ```
-Rscript ./merge_5df.R
+Rscript 0-scripts/*.R

-rm 3-16S_genes/1-*
-rm 3-16S_genes/2-*
 ```

 ## Relevant output files